 f.
 Courses within the national literature departments

-Students are required to take six courses within the national literature departments (four in the major literature, two in the minor).
+Students are required to take six courses within the national literature departments (three in the main/first/primary literature, two in the secondary).
 Our undergraduate advisor and student affairs officer spend hours each semester culling and approving appropriate courses.
 Study abroad is also encouraged, particularly in collaboration with UC’s Education Abroad Program.
 Courses taken abroad must be approved by the undergraduate advisor.

 g.
 Capstone Course